jamesvdinh/deepast/scrollprize.org/docs/35_segmentation.md

 Keep previous trace rounds around as the fusion step can later join multiple traces and problematic areas of a trace can be masked out.
 A mask can be generated for example with VC3D, or by using any 8-bit grayscale image with the same aspect ratio as one of the tiffxyz channels.

 **Locate a seed patch**
 The choice here is somewhat arbitrary, but the initial condition is important.
-You want a see here that does not skip sheets, and is of reasonable size.
+You want a seed here that does not skip sheets, and is of reasonable size.

 <div className="mb-4">
   <img src="/img/segmentation/s3_good_seed.png" className="w-[100%]"/>